 We take a holistic approach to managing our data centers -- building new, high-efficiency data center space where needed to meet the needs of existing and new clients, and retrofitting and improving existing data center space to increase utilization and derive more workload per area, equipment and energy resources.

 In 2014, we completed nearly 290 projects at more than 120 existing data center locations.
 These projects reduced energy use by almost 28,000 MWh, and saved more than $3.6 million.
 This energy savings is equivalent to the total annual energy use of 2,500 homes in the United States.
 IBM took the following actions in 2014 to achieve these energy reductions:

 - Installed Measurement Management Technology (MMT), which monitors and controls the thermal profile of the data center.
 In additional data centers, MMT is now used in systems representing more than 60 percent of IBM's data center electricity use.

 - Installed thousands of blanking panels and cable cutout plugs, reducing the short-circuiting of cooling air in the data center.

 - Increased the average raised-floor temperature by 0.4°C in 2014 and 2.0°C for the period 2011-14, with work continuing to further raise temperatures toward an average of 24°C.

 - Shut down over 120 computer room air conditioning (CRAC) units.
 Overall, IBM has shut down more than 33 percent of the total installed CRAC units from 2010 to 2014, reducing the energy required to cool the data center and improving the average power usage effectiveness (PUE).

 System virtualization and cloud computing

-Virtualizing workloads allows a single system to support multiple applications or images, making greater use of the IT equipment capabilities and executing more workloads in less space with less energy.
+Virtualizing server and storage systems allows individual systems to support multiple applications or images, making greater use of the full capabilities of the IT equipment and executing more workloads in less space with less energy.